adrianoveiga/django-media-fixtures/README.rst

 Usage
 -----

-Just call manage command 'collectmedia', same as you do with collectstatic:
+The app provides a management command `collectmedia`:

 .. code-block:: python

     python manage.py collectmedia

-And then all files on 'media_fixtures' folder in-apps will be copied to your MEDIA_ROOT.
+This works similarly to `collectstatic`: finds the `media_fixtures` subdirectory in the apps directories, and copies those files to the `settings.MEDIA_ROOT`.

-So, when you create your fixture (for any ways, even through shell), put your file path matching the same tree folder view as your media file.
+So, when you create your fixture (by any means, even through shell), put your file path matching the same tree folder layout as it should be in the `MEDIA_ROOT` destination.

-For instance,
+For instance:

 .. code-block:: python

-    YourModel.objects.get_or_create(image="uploads/yourmodel/img/example.jpg")
+    YourModel.objects.get_or_create(image="uploads/yourmodel/img/example.jpeg")

-Where the file 'example.jpg' is on: yourappfolder/media_fixtures/uploads/yourmodel/img/example.jpg
+Where the file `example.jpeg` is found in `yourappfolder/media_fixtures/uploads/yourmodel/img/example.jpeg`.
+The `collectmedia` management command will copy this file to `uploads/yourmodel/img/example.jpeg` inside the `settings.MEDIA_ROOT` directory.

 Configurations